 Enter your details to view and download the full PDF version

 Your team is required to deliver rich and complex digital experiences while keeping everything as frictionless as possible.
 With a mounting proliferation of data, it’s become increasingly difficult to know what to report on and how to maximize your engineering team’s limited hours.
-Google has stepped in to provide an answer to that question, defining and standardizing customer experience with three performance metrics they’ve called Core Web Vitals.
+Google has stepped in to provide an answer to that question, defining and standardizing user experience with three performance metrics called Core Web Vitals.

 In this definitive guide, you’ll get an overview of Core Web Vitals, their impact on your business, and how to equip your team to improve scores and boost KPIs.